ucs-compute-solutions/HyperFlex-VXLAN-Projects/README.md

-This repo contains the Terraform plans for HyperFlex Stretched Cluster with Cisco DCNM Managed VXLAN EVPN Multi-Site fabric.
-A README file that outlines what was implemented in the Terraform plans, and a link to the CVD or whitepaper for details on the solution.
+This repo contains the Terraform plans for HyperFlex with Cisco DCNM Managed VXLAN Projects.
+For each project, a sub-directory is created with all the Terraform plans, a README file that outlines what was implemented in the Terraform plans, and a link to the CVD or whitepaper for details on the solution.